MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/reference.md

 # Use the debugger features

-Discover new debugging workflows with this guide to using the debugging features of Microsoft Edge DevTools.
+This article covers how to use the debugger in Microsoft Edge DevTools, including how to set a line-of-code breakpoint.
+To set other types of breakpoints, see [Pause your code with breakpoints][DevToolsJavascriptBreakpoints].

-To learn the basics of debugging, navigate to [Get started with debugging JavaScript in Microsoft Edge DevTools][DevToolsJavascriptGetStarted], which presents simple, existing tutorial code, with screen captures.
+To learn the basics of debugging, navigate to [Get started with debugging JavaScript in Microsoft Edge DevTools][DevToolsJavascriptGetStarted], which is a tutorial that uses an existing, form-based webpage.
+The tutorial has screen captures, so you can skim it.
+You can easily try out the debugger features by using the demo webpage.

 ## View and edit JavaScript code

-When fixing a bug, you often want to test out some changes to your JavaScript code.
-You do not need to make the changes in an external editor or IDE and then refresh the page.
-You may edit your script in DevTools.
+When fixing a bug, you often want to try out some changes to your JavaScript code.
+You don't need to make the changes in an external editor or IDE, re-upload the file to the server, and then refresh the page; instead, to test changes, you can edit your JavaScript code directly in DevTools and see the result immediately.

-Complete the following actions to edit a script.
+To view and edit a JavaScript file:

-1. Open the file in the **Editor** pane of the **Sources** tool.
+1. Navigate to the **Sources** tool.
-1. Make your changes in the **Editor** pane.
+1. In the **Navigator** pane, select your file, to open it in the **Editor** pane.
+1. In the **Editor** pane, edit your file.
 1. Select `Ctrl`+`S` \(Windows, Linux\) or `Command`+`S` \(macOS\) to save.
-DevTools patches the entire JS file into the JavaScript engine of Microsoft Edge.
+DevTools then loads the JavaScript file into the JavaScript engine of Microsoft Edge.

     :::image type="complex" source="../media/javascript-sources-html-minified.msft.png" alt-text="The Editor pane" lightbox="../media/javascript-sources-html-minified.msft.png":::
        The **Editor** pane